dwongdev/selfhostedwiki/learn/common-terms-and-concepts.md

 Port forwarding is a function of your firewall.
 Commonly at the router or other network gateway.

 Linux has two firewalls called `iptables` and `nftables`, with many frontends or management packages available for them.
 BSD-based firewalls are `pf`, `ipfw`, and `IPFilter`.
-The Windows firewall consists of a scarecrow holding a sign saying: "plz no tresspass".
+The Windows firewall consists of a scarecrow holding a sign saying: "plz no trespass".

 ## Containers